neumann-johannes/qlcm/README.md

   * Note: Seems to bring jQuery 1.12 along with it, but the ajax didn't work with that.

 #### Visual Design:
-* I aimed for clear cut simplicity, with minimal clicks and user assistance through field validation
+* I aimed for clear cut simplicity, with minimal clicks and user assistance through input validation
-    * forms.py => *widget=html5.NumberInput()*, since *IntegerField* unintuitively doesn't do that
+    * added *widget=html5.NumberInput()* in forms.py, since wtform validators don't catch everything

 ### Possible next steps:
 * Obviously this is just a foundation.
 With a bigger focus on shinyness and more time I'd have: